EvHaus/ev-2019-06-16/README.md

 - [x] Search requests are debounced to avoid spamming the API and reduce race conditions.
 - [x] The names of uploaded files are shown but are processed through React to avoid XSS injections.
+- [x] All dependencies in `package.json` are pinned to specific versions and `yarn.lock` file is used to avoid unintended packages from being bundled in during re-installs.
 - [ ] Uploaded images are not actually shown or rendered in any way to avoid potential execution of malicious files.
 - [ ] Extremely large files are allowed to be sent to the backend and not restricted client-side causing potential server overload.
 - [ ] A large number of third-party dependencies are used that have the possibility to inject malicious code.
 Tools like `ESlint`, `flow` and `husky` all execute code and perform automated code changes.
 In this case it helped for rapid development, but in a situation where security is paramount, these tools should be more carefully reviewed as they could easily introduce a vulnerability.